AgriLife/AgriFlex3/README.md

 ## Development Notes

-1. If you add Compass or Coffeescript files, be sure to add them to the 'Gruntfile'.
+1. If you add Compass files, be sure to add them to the 'Gruntfile'.
-2. Release tasks are included, but should only be used by the repository's owners
+2. Release tasks can only be used by the repository's owners

 ## Development Requirements